this-is-sreehari/customer_tracker/README.md

 ```
 ## Tech Stack Used

-- NodeJS + ExpressJS + TypeScript is used for backend service.
+- NodeJS with ExpressJS and TypeScript for the backend service.
-- MySQL is used as the Database.
+- MySQL as the Database.
 - API hosted on **Render.com**.
 - Database hosted on **Aiven.io**.